washingtonpost/FastFEC/README.md

-# fastFEC
+# FastFEC

-An experimental C program to stream and parse FEC filings, writing output to CSV.
-This project is in early stages and will benefit from rigorous testing.
+A C program to stream and parse FEC filings, writing output to CSV.
+This project is in early stages but works on a wide variety of filings and will benefit from additional rigorous testing.

 ## Usage

-Ensure you have dependencies listed below installed, and then compile with

-- `make build`

-This will output a binary in `bin/fastfec`.
-The usage of that binary is as follows:
+Once you've built a binary (see below), you can run it as follows:

 ```
-Usage: ./bin/fastfec [flags] <id, file, or url> [output directory=output] [override id]
+Usage: ./zig-out/bin/fastfec [flags] <id, file, or url> [output directory=output] [override id]
 ```

 - `[flags]`: optional flags which must come before other args; see below